 Health Federation of Philadelphia and its partners will strengthen surveillance and reporting, improve clinical care, integrate community voices in developing solutions, address racial disparities in maternal health outcomes, and increase community-based support for childbearing women through development of a community action team.

-For 2019, grants awarded by the Safer Childbirth Cities Initiative represent the collaborative grantmaking of several philanthropic partners, collectively powering progress for maternal health.
+For 2019, grants awarded by Safer Childbirth Cities Initiative represent the collaborative grantmaking of several philanthropic partners, collectively powering progress for maternal health.
 For the inaugural class, Safer Childbirth Cities will also be co-funded with the Burke Foundation, The Nicholson Foundation, the Community Health Acceleration Partnership, the W. K. Kellogg Foundation, Rhia Ventures, and others.